ErikBuer/ArrayRadiation.jl/docs/src/Examples/2D_array.md

 ## 2D Radiation Pattern

-The default element radiation pattern `AntennaElement.cos_taper` only radiate forward, so a 2D plot shows all details of the current array.
+The element radiation pattern `AntennaElement.cos_taper` only radiate forward, so a 2D plot shows all details of the current array.

 For simplicity, we calculate the radiation pattern from ``k_x, k_y ∈ [-2\pi, 2\pi]``.